Forest Hill Chase: Original layout

 A press conference to officially launch the development was held on 26 May 1959 at the Hotel Australia.
-In attendance were journalists from local TV stations, radio, newspapers, developers, architects and investors.
-Representing Payne's Properties and the Reid-Murray group, Raymond Borg said in his speech to the crowd: "My associates and I feel we shall build more than an ultra-modern drive-in shopping centre, planned by far-sighted people."
-In announcing his company's participation in the new £6,000,000 Forest Hill project, Norman Rockman of the Rockman's department store chain predicted that "regional drive-in shopping centres will soon play a vital part in the shopping habits of the community."
+In announcing his company's participation in the centre, Norman Rockman of the Rockman's department store chain predicted that "regional drive-in shopping centres will soon play a vital part in the shopping habits of the community".
+The Rockman's chain, which had recently been acquired by developer Stanley Korman, joined the centre as an anchor tenant.